pytorch/rfcs/RFC-0027-PyTorch-Distributed-Tensor.md

 An ideal scenario is that users could just build their models like in a single node/device, without worrying about how to do distributed training in a cluster, and our solutions could help them run distributed training in an efficient manner.
 For example, researchers just need to build their big transformer model, and PyTorch Distributed automatically figures out how to split the model and run pipeline parallel across different nodes, how to run data parallel and tensor parallel within each node.
 In order to achieve this, we need to translate a single device model into a distributed version and train/serve it with our runtime.
 To represent the distributed version of the model and facilitate translations, we need some common abstractions to represent distribution and computation.

+There're many recent works that working on tensor level parallelism to provide common abstractions, see the `Related Works` in the last section for more details.
 Inspired by [GSPMD](https://arxiv.org/pdf/2105.04663.pdf), [Oneflow](https://arxiv.org/pdf/2110.15032.pdf) and [TF’s DTensor](https://www.tensorflow.org/guide/dtensor_overview), we introduce a DistributedTensor concept to represent generic data distributions across hosts.
 DistributedTensor is the next evolution of ShardedTensor and provides basic abstractions to distribute storage and compute.
 It serves as one of the basic building blocks for distributed program translations and describes the layout of a distributed training program.
 With the DistributedTensor abstraction, we can build different parallelism strategies in a easy way, including generic tensor parallelism, or DDP/FSDP parallelism patterns.

 ## Value Propsition